SirPepe/OnEventMixin/readme.md

 ## License

-`OnEventMixin` is dual-licensed:
+OnEventMixin is dual-licensed:

-* For open-source and personal projects [GPLv3 license](https://opensource.org/licenses/gpl-3.0.html) applies.
-Download the software and do with it what you want, as long as derivative work is licensed under an equivalent license.
+* For open-source and personal projects the [GPLv3 license](https://opensource.org/licenses/gpl-3.0.html) applies.
+You can download OnEventMixin and do with it what you want, as long as derivative work is licensed under an equivalent license.
 * If you want to use OnEventMixin for something else [just talk to me](https://www.peterkroener.de/kontakt/) and we can figure something out.
-I'll probably grant you a free license if your project is small.
+I'll probably grant you a free license with no strings attached if you ask nicely.